 the new york times recently reported that "american-style brunch" has caught on in seoul. butterfinger pancakes is one of seoul's most popular places to get typical pancake house fare at an inflated price.

-→ take subway line 7 to cheongdam station (exit #8) and walk due north. to visit cheongdam park, take exit #10 and take your first left turn.
+getting there:→ take subway line 7 to cheongdam station (exit #8) and walk due north. to visit cheongdam park, take exit #10 and take your first left turn.

 → or, take subway line 3 to apgujeong-dong station (exit #2) and follow the main drag east past the galleria department store along samseong-no to the rows of "brand" shops. to see the smaller boutiques and hair salons, hang a right on dosandae-ro.